help-me-mom/ng-mocks/README.md

 ## How to fix an error in Angular tests

-We may encounter different unpleasant issues, when we mock declarations in testing environment.
+We may encounter different unpleasant issues, when we create mock declarations in testing environment.

 There is a list of most common issues and their solutions below, feel free to [contact us](#find-an-issue-or-have-a-question-or-a-request) if you are facing or struggling with them or anything else.